Meet Our Scientists - Janice Bishop

-Dr. Janice Bishop is a chemist and Senior Planetary scientist at the SETI Institute who explores the planet Mars using spectroscopy.
+Janice Bishop is a chemist and Senior Planetary Scientist at the SETI Institute who explores the planet Mars using spectroscopy.
 Her investigations of CRISM data of Mars are revealing clays and sulfates in the ancient rocks that provide information about the geochemical environment at the time the minerals formed.

-Dr. Bishop studies the spectral fingerprints of minerals and rocks in the lab in order to generate a spectral library for identification of these in the Martian data.
-Her research also involves collecting and studying Mars analog rocks and soils at a variety of locations including volcanic islands, cold deserts, hydrothermal regions, acidic aqueous sites, and meteorites which are the only Martian samples available on Earth to date.
+Bishop studies the spectral fingerprints of minerals and rocks in the lab in order to generate a spectral library for identification of these in the martian data.
+Her research also involves collecting and studying Mars analog rocks and soils at a variety of locations including volcanic islands, cold deserts, hydrothermal regions, acidic aqueous sites, and meteorites, which are the only Martian samples available on Earth to date.

-Excerpts rom an interview with Dr. Bishop -
+Excerpts from an interview with Janice Bishop - by Gail Jacobs

 A lot of people are curious about Earth’s evolutionary process.
 One of the big reasons we might care about how life evolved on Mars is because this information could help reveal more about our own planet.
 We hope to learn how those minerals on Mars formed and whether or not life evolved.
 Studying the clays and understanding how Mars’ early geochemical environment changed will help tell us whether or not there was life there and how it might have evolved.
 And that information can help us better understand how life might have evolved here on Earth.

 When asked what motivates her to do what she does: